 The tax rate on business income earned in a corporation is generally much lower than the top personal marginal tax rate for an individual who earns business income; consequently, until income is withdrawn from a corporation as a dividend, there is a "tax deferral" in the form of personal taxes that are deferred until a dividend is paid.
 Where active business income earned in the corporation is eligible for the small business deduction (SBD), a lower corporate tax rate (the SBD Rate) applies.
-For this "SBD Income" the tax deferral ranges from 35.5% to 41% in 2018, depending on the province.
-For active business income that is not eligible for the SBD (ABI), the 2018 tax deferral ranges from 20.4% to 20.7%, depending on the province.
+For this "SBD Income" the tax deferral ranges from 32% to 42% in 2019, depending on the province or territory.
+For active business income that is not eligible for the SBD (ABI), the 2019 tax deferral ranges from 17.5% to 26.7%, depending on the province or territory.

-The amount of tax deferred in the corporation results in higher starting capital for investment, compared to an individual investor.
+The amount of tax that is deferred in the corporation results in higher starting capital for investment, compared to an individual investor.
 So if the higher amount of after-tax business income is invested inside the corporation, a shareholder may end up with more after-tax income from the corporation (compared to investing personally) at the end of the investment period.
 The government considered this unfair and took steps to minimize the tax deferral.

-The SBD Rate currently applies federally up to the SBD Limit, which is the first \$500,000 of qualifying active business income of a CCPC.
-Starting in 2019, the SBD Limit will be reduced for CCPCs with over \$50,000 of certain investment income - "adjusted aggregate investment income" (AAII) - in the previous year.
-The SBD Limit will be reduced by \$5 for each \$1 of AAII that exceeds \$50,000 and will reach zero once \$150,000 of AAII is earned in the previous year.
+The SBD Rate applies federally up to the SBD Limit, which is the first \$500,000 of qualifying active business income of a CCPC.
+Starting in 2019, the SBD Limit is reduced for CCPCs with over \$50,000 of certain investment income - "adjusted aggregate investment income" (AAII) - in the previous year.
+The SBD Limit is reduced by \$5 for each \$1 of AAII that exceeds \$50,000 and will reach zero once \$150,000 of AAII is earned in the previous year.
 Similar to the requirement that associated corporations share the SBD Limit, for purposes of calculating the AAII threshold, investment income of all associated corporations is combined.

-This will decrease the tax deferral available on SBD Income earned after 2018 to the lower tax deferral that is available on ABI.
-Private corporations (including pure investment holding corporations with no active income) that do not have any income that qualifies for the SBD Rate will not be impacted by this measure.
+This decreases the tax deferral available on SBD Income earned after 2018 to the lower tax deferral that is available on ABI.
+Private corporations (including pure investment holding corporations with no active income) that do not have any income that qualifies for the SBD Rate are not impacted by this measure.